brad-jones/wordpress/README.md

 Brads Wordpress
 ================================================================================
-**Wordpress + Composer + Robo Task Runner + WP-CLI + awesome stuff**
+**Wordpress + Composer + Robo Task Runner + WP-CLI + AssetMini + awesome stuff**

 So this is my take on trying to get wordpress into the composer environment.
 There are many other projects which also do this.
-I feel like untill Wordpress actually give us something built-in we are going to continue to see these sorts of setups.
+I feel like until Wordpress actually give us something built-in we are going to continue to see these sorts of setups.